Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems: Analysis and Proofs

 \subsubsection{Fixed Point Potential Bounds}

-Lemma \ref{lem:twofint} provides information on the local structure of fixed point solutions and relates it to the value of the potential functions.
+Lemma \ref{lem:twofint} provides information on the local structure of fixed point solutions and relates it to the value of the potential function for the component systems.
 In particular we can extract information on the spatial transition between the two underlying component fixed points.
+More specifically, flatness of the spatial fixed point implies a relatively low potential value.

 Let us introduce the notation